Sign Up

 The first step in any assessment is to identify the patient.
 A patient's identity includes name, gender, birth date or age, marital status, race, ethnicity, and language.

-The chief complaint is the main reason the patient is presenting, in their own words.
-The history of the present illness is the chronological account of what led up to the chief complaint.
+The chief complaint is the main reason the patient presents, in their own words.
+The history of the present illness is a chronological account of what led up to the chief complaint.
 This section may include the problem's location, duration, severity, timing, context, modifying factors, and associated signs or symptoms.

 History of alcohol and drug use is important in the psychosocial assessment.
 The substances currently used should be documented, including the method of use (oral, inhalation, injection, intranasal), the amount, the frequency, and the time.
 Any substances used in the past should be documented.
-Common abuse substances include alcohol, heroin, opiates, marijuana, cocaine, crack, methamphetamines, inhalants, stimulants, hallucinogens, caffeine, and nicotine.
+Commonly abused substances include alcohol, heroin, opiates, marijuana, cocaine, crack, methamphetamines, inhalants, stimulants, hallucinogens, caffeine, and nicotine.

 Violence risk includes an assessment of suicidal ideation, homicidal risk, and abuse.
-While it is difficult to predict who will commit suicide, risk factors for suicide include a previous suicide attempt, family history, feelings of hopelessness, drug and alcohol abuse, history of depression or bipolar disorder, feeling isolated, physical illness, history of aggressiveness or impulsivity, unwillingness to seek help or barriers to mental health treatment (CDC, 2019).
+While it is difficult to predict who will commit suicide, risk factors for suicide include a previous suicide attempt, family history, feelings of hopelessness, drug and alcohol abuse, history of depression or bipolar disorder, feeling isolated, physical illness, history of aggressiveness or impulsivity, and unwillingness to seek help or barriers to mental health treatment (Centers for Disease Control and Prevention [CDC], 2024).

-Risk factors for homicidal behavior include male gender, gang affiliations, unemployment status, drug or alcohol use, active psychotic symptoms, and lower socioeconomic status.
+Risk factors for homicidal behavior include male gender, gang affiliations, unemployment status, drug or alcohol use, active psychotic symptoms, availability of weapons, cultural norms, and lower socioeconomic status (World Health Organization [WHO], 2019).

 • Have you had thoughts of hurting yourself?